-Prerequisite: Successful application to the Cooperative Education Coordinator

-Concurrent enrollment: Workforce Education
+Prerequisite: Successful application to the Cooperative Education Coordinator Concurrent enrollment: Workforce Education Requirements: Students must provide transportation Grades 11-12

 This work-based program is for students with an interest in an occupation not currently offered by the Center for Careers and Technology, or programs who are at capacity or hardship for students who need work.
 Students can work in any occupation; students need to be receiving a wage with minimum working hours of 15 hours per week.
 This work-based learning program allows students to work in a variety of occupations such as warehousing, hospitality services and retail stores.